About the Band

 From the beginning, the idea was to combine the members’ collective interests in the Blues, Folk, Country and Rock genres to craft an eclectic blend of truly American music.
 Did it work?
 If audience response and repeat invitations from venues all over West Michigan are any indication, the answer to that question is an overwhelming “yes!”

 While the Hired Hands are technically a “cover band,” you won’t hear the same old, tired songs.
 That’s because these musicians prefer to journey down roads less traveled, exploring music that is often overlooked by the mainstream.
-Sure, the repertoire includes plenty of familiar favorites by the likes of Van Morrison, Bob Dylan, Neil Young, and the Allman Brothers; however, you’ll hear just as many songs by lesser-known artists, such as Eric Bibb, Josh Ritter, Wilco, and The Swell Season.
+The repertoire includes plenty of familiar favorites by the likes of Van Morrison, Bob Dylan, Neil Young, and the Allman Brothers; however, you’ll hear just as many songs by lesser-known artists, such as Eric Bibb, Josh Ritter, Wilco, and The Swell Season.
 Whether a particular song is familiar or not, you will find that the Hired Hands give it their own signature, “Honestly Americana” flavor.

 Here is a bit of background on the guys who make up the band:

-Bill is no stranger to music.
+The Colonel is no stranger to music.
 In fact, he is the most schooled musician in the Hired Hands Band.
 His band mates often rely upon his expertise to help break down and analyze music while learning new songs.
 Bill originally learned to play the trombone, then eventually decided to call the bass guitar his instrument of choice.
 As a founding member of the Hired Hands, Bill decided to challenge himself by transferring his skills to the stand-up, string bass.
 He provides a solid foundation for the HHB’s “Honestly Americana” sound.

 Due to his affiliation with the Seventh Son Blues Band as well as Black Cat Bone, there is no doubt that Bill’s musical influences are solidly rooted in the Blues.
 However, over the years he has played for a wide variety of groups, including Rock bands, cover bands, and even a Surf band!
 This versatile background makes Bill a perfect fit for the eclectic nature of the Hired Hands.